Blendify/blender-manual/blender_docs/manual/rigging/armatures/skinning/obdata.rst

 .. note::

-   Finally that for settings that are present in both the armature's Armature panel and in the objects' Armature modifier panel (namely, Vertex Groups , Envelopes, Quaternion and B-Bone Rest), the modifier ones always override the armature ones.
-This means that if, for example, you only enable the *Envelopes* deformation method of the armature, and then skin it with an object using an Armature modifier, where only *Vertex Groups* is enabled, the object will only be deformed based on its "bones" vertex groups, ignoring completely the bones' envelopes.
+   Finally that for settings that are present in both the armature's Armature panel and in the objects' Armature Modifier panel (namely, Vertex Groups , Envelopes, Quaternion and B-Bone Rest), the modifier ones always override the armature ones.
+This means that if, for example, you only enable the *Envelopes* deformation method of the armature, and then skin it with an object using an Armature Modifier, where only *Vertex Groups* is enabled, the object will only be deformed based on its "bones" vertex groups, ignoring completely the bones' envelopes.